manish4256/DRSFANet/README.md

 # Train DRSFANet gray denoising network

-To train the MSPABDN gray denoising network, first download the [BSD400 dataset](https://github.com/smartboy110/denoising-datasets/tree/main/BSD400) and save this dataset inside the main folder of this project.
+To train the MSPABDN gray denoising network, first download the [BSD400 dataset](https://github.com/smartboy110/denoising-datasets/tree/main/BSD400) and save this dataset in the folder named data inside the main folder of this project.
 Then generate the training data using:

 python Generate_Patches_Gray.py